Crop Weather Outlook: Objectivity Matters

 Occasionally the market overreacts to information about the grain market.
 July 10, 2017 market concerns about the weather did not pan out.
 The CropProphet forecast corn yield forecasts had started their upwards progress towards what was a substantial increase in the.
 2017 users of CropPhrophet were able to avoid being impacted by market hype and plan, trade, and make decisions confidently based on our forecasts.

 In early July 2017 corn prices were increased based on unfounded concerns about the impact of weather on corn yield and production.
 Users of CropProphet would have detected the rapid increase in the national corn yield predictions.
 Select this link to read more about CropProphet crop forecast accuracy.

 CropProphet is a completely automated crop forecast system that is not swayed by the latest market news.
 Many market participants have to guess not only at the impact of the weather that has happened so far this year but guesses at the impact of the weather forecast on crops.
 CropProphet users do not have to guess about the impact of the weather forecast on crop yield or production.
 It's one of the many analytical tools available to you in the product.

-The example screenshots (taken May 7th) show the impact of expected weather conditions over the next 14 days on corn yield and soybean production.
-The impact of the expected weather conditions over the next 14 days is updated every day and is easily accessible in the CropProphet web interface.
+The example screenshots (taken May 7th, 2018) show the impact of expected weather conditions over the next 14 days on corn yield and soybean production.
+The impact of the crop weather outlook over the next 14 days is updated daily and is easily accessible in the CropProphet web interface.
 Other analyses of the forecasts are available that ensure you have a full assessment of the current status of the grain forecast and the risks that remain for the remainder of the growing season.